-

 Esther Haarmann

-- Adriana Vides
+• Adriana Vides

-Adriana works as an Associate Data Analyst on the Migration Governance Indicators (MGI) initiative at IOM’s Global Migration Data Analysis Center.
+Adriana works as a Data and Research Analyst on the Migration Governance Indicators (MGI) initiative at IOM’s Global Migration Data Analysis Center.
 Before joining GMDAC, she worked for the Research Training Group Globalization and Development (GLAD) at the University of Göttingen, assisting with data research and analysis.
 As part of her master’s studies, she did research on the impacts of migration and remittances on female labor participation in El Salvador.
 Prior to this, she spent three years working in research and analysis of public policies for a nonprofit organization in El Salvador.
 She has worked in projects with organizations such as the United Nations Development Programme, the Population Division of ECLAC and the OECD.
 Adriana holds a Master of Science in Development Economics from the University of Göttingen and a Bachelor degree in Economics from the Universidad Centroamericana Jose Simeon Cañas, El Salvador.
 During her bachelor’s studies she was awarded the Scholarship for Academic Excellence given out by the government of El Salvador.
 Later she pursued her master’s studies with the scholarship for Development-Related Postgraduate Courses (EPOS) from the German Academic Exchange Service (DAAD).

 Adriana Vides

-- Andi Armia Pratiwi
+• Andi Armia Pratiwi

-+49 30 278 77 844 | +49 151 64128933 (WhatsApp)
++49 30 278 77 844

 Andi holds a Master's Degree in Southeast Asian Studies from the University of Hamburg and she was awarded a fully-funded scholarship from Konrad Adenauer Foundation.
 During her studies, she worked at the Human Rights Working Group (HRWG) in Indonesia, where she focused on the issues of migrant workers' rights and protection at the ASEAN level.
 As part of her master's studies, she conducted research on transit migration and its consequences on the lives of refugees in Indonesia.